 Hepatic resection is surgery to remove a portion of the liver.

 Hepatic resection is most often used to treat cancer in the liver.
-It can also be done for the following reasons: Treat other tumors in the liver (including benign [non-cancerous] lesions)
+It can also be done for the following reasons: Treat other tumors in the liver, including non-cancerous lesions

-Treat cancer that has spread to the liver (most often seen in patients with
+Treat cancer that has spread to the liver—most often seen in those with

 Treat trauma to the liver